 Photo by Renee Rosensteel: Wrought Iron Gate by Samuel Yellin, Grant Street, Pittsburgh

 Iron processing has long been associated with the evolution of human civilization.
 From a durable material used to create weapons and basic everyday tools, iron’s applications grew to have a much more complex focus.
-Iron was used as a way to express admiration for the divine and to give way to creativity and utter craftsmanship that celebrate progress.
+Wrought iron was used as a way to express admiration for the divine and to give way to creativity and utter craftsmanship that celebrate progress.

-Today, ornamental ironwork is often perceived as a statement piece and stylishly decorates both public and private properties.
+Today, ornamental iron work is often perceived as a statement piece and stylishly decorates both public and private properties.

 At Cacciola Iron Works, we can help you add that touch of elegance backed by years of craftsmanship to your home or office design projects.
 Call us at 973 595 0854 and learn more.